Aiven-Open/pghoard/docs/index.rst

 ..
-PGHoard documentation master file, created by sphinx-quickstart on Tue Jul 27 13:52:50 2021.
+PGHoard documentation index file, created by sphinx-quickstart on Tue Jul 27 13:52:50 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.